Topana Castle

 Topana Castle, locally known as Tvrđava Topana, lies above the town of Imotski, in the county of Split-Dalmatia in Croatia.

-The cliff on which the castle is situated forms a natural defensive site, as it was between 2 deep sinkholes.
-So, already in prehistoric times there was a hill fort here.
-The east sinkhole was partially filled in during the 1970s, after which a football stadium was installed there.
+The cliff on which the castle is situated forms a natural defensive site because it is between two deep sinkholes.
+So, there was already a hill fort here in prehistoric times.

-A castle at Imotski was first mentioned, as a strong fortress, in the 10th century, by the Byzantine emperor Constantine VII.
-So it was probably first built by the Byzantines on the remains of the earlier hill fort.
+The east sinkhole was partially filled in during the 1970s, after which a football stadium was built there.
+A castle in Imotski was first mentioned as a strong fortress by the Byzantine emperor Constantine VII in the 10th century.
+It was probably first built by the Byzantines on the remains of the earlier hill fort.

 Gallery